 Once she reached Williamsburg she failed to observe a stop sign that was open and obvious and she struck the plaintiff's car broadside at high speed, causing it to overturn.
 The plaintiff, who was a elderly front seat passenger who had been belted in by his family, was ejected from the vehicle as it rolled.

 The defendant had $100,000 in insurance coverage.
-The car that the plaintiff was travelling in had abundant unisured motoris coverage.
+The car that the plaintiff was traveling in had abundant uninsured motorist coverage.
 The case was settled after an all day mediation.

 Our client worked in a sedentary occupation and had been paid benefits by Aetna life insurance company for just over two years.
 In October, 2013 Aetna terminated the benefits based largely on the results of a functional capacity exam (FCE).
 Once benefits were terminated the client had 180 days to appeal the denial.
 She retained us.